filecoin-project/lotus/LOTUS_RELEASE_FLOW.md

 > - <span style="color:orange">Orange text</span> indicates miner-related information.
 > - System default colored text applies to both node and miner releases.

+* Releases are branched from the `master` branch, regardless of whether they include a network upgrade or not.
+* PRs usually target the `master` branch, even if they need to be backported to a release branch.
+* PRs that need to be backported should be marked with a `backport` label.
 * <span style="color:blue">Node release branches are named `release/vX.Y.Z`</span>
 * <span style="color:orange">Miner release branches are named `release/miner/vX.Y.Z`</span>
 * By the end of the release process: